sportlane/erlaws/README.txt

 Erlaws provides Erlang interfaces to various Amazon WebService offerings.

--- original documentation from Google Code wiki --

 = Description =
 Erlaws is a collection of client implementations of Amazon's WebServices offerings.
-Currently there are clients for S3, SQS and SDB.
+Currently there are clients for EC2, S3, SQS and SDB.

 = Build =